ftravers/datomic-tutorial/README.md

       :cars [{:db/id 1}
              {:db/id 2}]}]

+This data says ~"ftravers"~, owns two cars, a ~"toyota"~ and a ~"BMW"~ .
 So how do we model this?
 First we start with the schema.
-We'll need the fields: `:car/make`, `:car/model`, `:year`, `:user/name`, `:user/age`, and `:cars`.
+We'll need to define the fields: `:car/make`, `:car/model`, `:year`, `:user/name`, `:user/age`, and `:cars`.

 `:car/make`, `:car/model`, and `:user/name` are all of type `string`
 and cardinality one.
 For `:year` and `:user/age` we can use integers.
 `:cars` is the new one.

-The field `:cars` has a cardinality of `many` also the type that it will hold is of type reference, since we only want to refer to the cars already defined in the DB.
+The field `:cars` has a cardinality of `many`; also the type that it will hold is of a type that points to other entities.
+We'll need a type that is like a pointer, reference or link.

-Lets look only at the schema for `:cars`, the others you should be able to piece together from previous schema examples, or just look at
+Lets look only at the schema for `:cars`.
+You should be able to piece together the other fields from previous schema examples, or just look at the:
-the:

 GIT TAG: parent-child-modeling

 ## Many Refs Schema<a id="sec-3-1" name="sec-3-1"></a>

-For `:cars`, the schema will look like:
+For the `:cars` field, the schema definition will look like:

     {:db/doc "List of cars a user owns"
      :db/id #db/id[:db.part/db]
      :db/ident :cars
      :db/valueType :db.type/ref
      :db/cardinality :db.cardinality/many
      :db.install/_attribute :db.part/db}

-Take special not of the values for `cardinality` and `valueType` that we've used.
+Take special note of the values for `cardinality` and `valueType`.

-A `valueType` of `ref` means we want this field to hold references to other entities in the DB.
-This is the critical difference between a database and regular old clojure data structures that don't really support references.
+We have used a `valueType` of `:db.type/ref`.
+This is how we point to (refer/link) to other entities in the DB.
+This is the critical difference between a database and regular old clojure data structures that don't support references.

-The second thing to note is the `cardinality` is `many`.
+The second thing to note is that the `cardinality` is set to `many`.
 That means this field will hold a list of values, not just a single value.

 ## Testdata<a id="sec-3-2" name="sec-3-2"></a>

-Now lets make some testdata we can transaction into the DB:
+Now lets make some testdata that can be transacted into the DB:

     (def test-data
       [{:db/id #db/id[:db.part/user -1]